concussionjs/concussionjs-core/README.md

 __Note__ : It may take up to 5 minutes for the startup routine to complete

-###3.
-Install via NPM
-*Detailed instructions below*

-###4.
-Install from source
-*Detailed instructions below*

-Instructions to install via NPM  (Option 3 above)
+## 3. Instructions to install via NPM
 -----------------

 ### Pre-requisites
 * Ubuntu 12.04 Linux or higher
 (Note:only configuration tested, though it will likely work on other OS's in the debian family)
 * git
 * mongodb
 * nodejs